jeffbski/parquetjs/README.md

 the [Parquet](https://parquet.apache.org/) file format.
 The implementation conforms with the [Parquet specification](https://github.com/apache/parquet-format) and is tested for compatibility with Apache's Java [reference implementation](https://github.com/apache/parquet-mr).

+Note: That lzo functionality (via lzo package) requires a node.js extension to be compiled, but this fork allows that to be optional so the plugin can be used even if lzo cannot be built as long as lzo is not used by the code.

 **What is Parquet?**: Parquet is a column-oriented file format; it allows you to write a large amount of structured data to a file, compress it and then read parts